 - The sugar ants lay eggs.
-If the egg is fertilised, it hatches female ant, if it's not fertilized it becomes male.
+If the egg is fertilised, it hatches the female ant.
+If it's not fertilized, it becomes male.

 - The hatched eggs develop through complete metamorphosis.
-They become larva, then pupas and then they develop into fully grown adult ants.
+They become larva, then pupa and then they develop into fully grown adult ants.

-- Sugar ant nests can be found in a variety of places including in wood, among rocks, trees and shrubs, in the soil and even under paving stones.
-Because they can adapt their nesting place this makes them a perfect pest to infest your home.
+- Sugar ant nests can be found in various places, including in wood, among rocks, trees and shrubs, in the soil and even under paving stones.
+Because they can adapt their nesting place, this makes them a perfect pest to infest your home.